nms-scribe/cosmopoeia/idea.md

 [-] Hide the sub-commands from help, but document them with an appropriate option flag on help. -- I wonder if this might work if I can do nested subcommands, but with defaults?
 Then maybe I could only display them when they do help on the other command.
 I've decided these are going in the wiki instead.
 [X] Clean up and triage TODOs and FUTURE:s into things I must do now, simple things I could do now, and things that can wait until sometime later.
 [X] Work on "Simple Pre-release Tasks" below
-[ ] Work on "Complex Pre-release Tasks" below
+[X] Work on "Complex Pre-release Tasks" below
 [ ] Documentation
+    [ ] It's possible to have a separate executable in a bin/<name>.rs file which would give alternate access to code.
+Create a cosmopoeia-docs command there, perhaps.
+This will auto-generate some of the docs to a docs subfolder.
+Should look at github to see where the best place to put this is, though.
+    [ ] I need to document:
+        [..]
+Command line: There are clap-markdown crates or something like that [ ] Database Schema: I might could put some rudimentary "Schema description" function in the layer macro which let's me write the documentation metadata to a function.
+        [ ] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
+        [ ] Namer files
+        [ ] Culture set files
+        [ ] The QGIS file?
+        [ ] How to get started
     [ ] Can I set it up so it shows up as a wiki on github?
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
     [ ] Include a note that unlike it's predecessors, there are certain things I won't touch, like Coats of Arms, random zones and markers.
 There has to be a point where your imagination gets to take over, otherwise there is no real purpose for this tool.
+It's predecessors were designed for generating lots of random maps over and over.
+This is designed for generating a few maps, which you can then modify in external tools as you need.
     [ ] Make sure it's clear that, although the algorithms were inspired by AFMG, the tool is not guaranteed to, and indeed not designed to, behave exactly the same in regards to output given the same output parameters.
-    [ ] Include explanation of all commands
-    [ ] Include explanation of the data (layers and fields) in the output file.
     [ ] Add the following to documentation:

     # On Crates